tedivm/puppet-psad/README.md

 }
 ```

-This can also be configured using Hiera,
+This can also be configured using Hiera.

 ```yaml
 # Common.yaml